-- Next your surgeon will remove your rectum.
-Your anus and anal sphincter (the muscle that opens your anus when you have a bowel movement) will be left in place.
+- Next, your surgeon will remove your rectum.
+Your anus and anal sphincter will be left in place.
+The anal sphincter is the muscle that opens your anus when you have a bowel movement.

-- Then your surgeon will make a pouch out of the last 1 1/2 feet of your small intestine.
+- Then your surgeon will make a pouch out of the last 12 inches (30 centimeters) of your small intestine.
 The pouch is sewn to your anus.

 If you have an ileostomy, your surgeon will close it during the last stage of the surgery.